junchen-deng/bioinformatics_workshop_2023/Workshop2.md

 * In your home directory on the cluster, make directory "workshops".
 * In this directory, make directory "workshop_20231117"
 * In this directory, make directory "files"
 * In **/mnt/qnap/users/symbio/workshops/workshop_20231117**, there are some files.
+  In case you cannot access the server, they are also in a "workshop_20231117" directory on our Teams.
-What are they?
+  What are the files?
 How big they are?
 In megabases?
 * Copy the files to your own "workshop_20231117" directory.
 * Sorry, I meant to "files".
 Now move them to "files"!
 * Sorry, the extension of one of the files is wrong.
 Change the extension of "Army_ant_COI_seqs.txt" to "fasta"!